Encouraging moms to savor the beauty of home & life in Christ

 Defining Different Seasons of Marriage and How to Navigate Them

 There are articles, books, seminars, conferences, and entire ministries built around building and keeping marriages burning strong.
 For many marriages, some of the wisdom and counsel offered feels extremely out of reach.
-The wisdom isn’t bad by any means, but all marriages are unique, and many are simply not ready for certain biblical teachings to take root.
+The wisdom isn’t bad by any means, but all marriages are unique, and many are simply not willing for certain biblical teachings to take root.

 One major reason for this is that one or both spouses are engaging in ongoing, destructive sin.
 When a couple isn’t seeking and serving God together, it puts incredible strain on the marriage in various ways.